Student Learning Outcomes

 - Use advanced mathematical techniques to solve the problems related to the linear motion of objects - speed, velocity, acceleration, circular motion, and projectile motion

-- Apply Newton's Law of Motions to solve the problems of statics and dynamics.
+- Apply Newton's laws of motion to solve the problems of statics and dynamics.

-- Apply the law of conservation of energy, linear momentum and angular momentum.
+- Apply the laws of conservation of energy, linear momentum, and angular momentum.

-- Calculate the efficiency of Carnot engine and coefficient of performance of a refrigerator.
+- Calculate the efficiency of a Carnot engine and the coefficient of performance of a refrigerator.

-- Explain fundamental physical principle which rule the performance of physical structures.
+- Explain the fundamental physical principles which rule the performance of physical structures.

-- Recall basic classical physics laws to solve problems mathematically.
+- Employ basic classical physics laws to solve problems mathematically.

-- Communicate physics theory and experimental results through presentation to peers and faculty.
+- Present physics theory and experimental results to peers and faculty.

 - Review laboratory safety procedures and techniques.